Request Request an Appointment Call Call Us Map View Map

 Yes, implant dentures are generally more expensive than traditional ones.
 However, there’s a good explanation for that.
 They require oral surgery and the placement of multiple dental implants, making them more reliable for everyday use since they do not shift out of place.
 Many patients discover this method of tooth replacement is well worth the investment because of several tremendous benefits.

-Not only do implants stimulate the jawbone, but they can last decades or even a lifetime with proper care and maintenance with help from your denture dentist in Hoover.
+Not only do dental implants stimulate the jawbone, but they can last decades or even a lifetime with proper care and maintenance with help from your denture dentist in Hoover.
 That means you won’t have to worry about replacing your dentures nearly as often!

 Does Dental Insurance Cover Dentures?